if you found this article interesting please sign up for my Newsletters and get all my latest articles, information and comments.

 (3) Pets at Home

-There are other very large players coming into the market such as The Mars Corporation they make Pedigree Chum and many other brands. it is probably the majority of all Vet practices that are corporately owned.
-Certainly in excess of %0% plus
+There are other very large players coming into the market such as The Mars Corporation which makes Pedigree Chum and many other brands. it is probably the majority of all Vet practices that are corporately owned.
+Certainly in excess of 60% plus.

 Many of these Vets and Nurses appear to suggest that profit rather than the animal’s best interest is at the forefront of these practices.